davidpaiva110/Sudoku-Android/README.md

 Practical assignment of the subject of Mobile Architecture's  - Academic Year 2019/20 - Degree in Computer Engineering - ISEC

-This work aimed to develop the Sudoku game for Android.
+This practical assignment aimed to develop the Sudoku game for Android.

 This application has three game modes:
 - SinglePlayer